Grutas Tolantongo Hot Springs: What to Know Before You Go

 How Many Days Do You Need in Grutas Tolantongo?

-Two nights in Grutas Tolantongo was perfect.
-And if you like hot springs as much as me, you may want to plan for a third which would allow you to visit La Gloria Tolantongo as well.
+For my mom and I, two nights in Grutas Tolantongo was perfect.
+And if you like hot springs as much as we do, you may want to plan for a third which would allow you to visit La Gloria Tolantongo as well.

 Several people swim in one of the manmade hot spring pools at Grutas Tolantongo, Hidalgo as the rising sun peaks above the mountains.